 Schwinn is part of the Nautilus and Bowflex family, so it has corporate support behind it.
 As an entry-level treadmill, it features a 2.6-CHP motor that maxes out at 10 mph.
 Serious runners may want more power and speed for some workouts.

 It comes standard with 16 preloaded workouts in its built-in blue backlit LCD screen.
-For an additional $10 per month, you can gain access to Nautilus’ Explore the World app.
+For an additional $10 per month, you can gain access to the Nautilus Explore the World app.

 Using a tablet or phone, you can virtually run routes anywhere in the world.
-And its integrated Bluetooth data streaming means you can connect to popular third-party apps — allowing you to ride or run with trainers from Peloton, for example.
+And the Schwinn 810‘s integrated Bluetooth data streaming means you can connect to popular third-party apps — allowing you to ride or run with trainers from Peloton, for example.
 You can also interact, train, and compete against others on Zwift.

 Bottom line: If you’re looking for a solid, budget-friendly traditional treadmill for walking or jogging, this is the one.